Miracle of Hanoi: Pre-match

 Entering the group stage, three-time champions Singapore and defending champions and hosts Vietnam were favored to advance to the semifinals.
 The Philippines started their campaign with a 1–1 draw with Singapore through an injury-time goal from Chris Greatwich.
 This result ended the Philippines' eleven-match losing streak to Singapore, which dates back to the former's heavy 0–5 loss at the 1972 President's Cup in South Korea.
 Vietnam routed Myanmar with seven goals, with the opposition only managing to reply with a single goal.

-Prior to the match, the Philippines has never won against Vietnam with a record of five defeats and two 2–2 draws since the unification of North and South Vietnam.
-Philippines head coach Simon McMenemy said that his team would improve on their counterattacking while his Vietnam counterpart Henrique Calisto remark that his team have to overcome the Philippines' defense.
+Prior to the match, the Philippines had never won against Vietnam with a record of five defeats and two 2–2 draws since the unification of North and South Vietnam.
+Philippines head coach Simon McMenemy said that his team would improve on their counterattacking while his Vietnam counterpart Henrique Calisto remarked that his team would have to overcome the Philippines' defense.

 Match details

 The match began at 19:30 (UTC+7) before a crowd of 40,000 spectators.
-Roel Gener started in lieu of Emelio Caligdong and Phil Younghusband experienced a stomachache throughout the game, reportedly due to something he ate during his team's breakfast earlier the same day.
+Roel Gener started in lieu of Emelio Caligdong.
+Phil Younghusband experienced a stomachache throughout the game, reportedly due to something he ate during his team's breakfast earlier the same day.

-The Philippines was the first team to have a close chance to score a goal in the 18th minute with Vietnamese defenders failing to avert a corner kick made by Phil Younghusband.
-The ball reached Ian Araneta, who failed to capitalize and made a shot that went outside the post.
-A minute later, Phạm Thành Lương's attempt was blocked by Neil Etheridge.
-The Filipino goalkeeper handled the ball outside his penalty area some minutes following that chance, conceding a free kick.
-Nguyễn Minh Phương's curved shot went past the wall, however, it came wide off the goal.
-In the 38th minute, Chris Greatwich opened the scoring for the Philippines, who held on for the rest of the first half.
+The Philippines was the first team to have a close chance to score in the 18th minute, when the Vietnamese defenders failed to avert a corner kick by Phil Younghusband.
+The ball reached Ian Araneta but he failed to capitalize, with his shot going far off the post.
+A minute later Phạm Thành Lương's attempt was blocked by Filipino goalkeeper Neil Etheridge.
+However, some minutes following that chance Etheridge handled the ball outside his penalty area, conceding a free kick.
+Nguyễn Minh Phương's curved shot went past the wall but came wide.
+In the 38th minute Chris Greatwich opened the scoring for the Philippines, who held on for the rest of the first half.

 Vietnam made several attempts to equalize in the second half: Nguyễn Vũ Phong failed to score from the edge in the 58th minute, Nguyễn Anh Đức was stopped by Rob Gier and substitute Nguyễn Trọng Hoàng had his attempt saved by Etheridge two minutes after he entered the pitch.

 Phil Younghusband scored the Philippines' second goal when he made a low shot on Vietnam's side of the pitch that Dương Hồng Sơn could not keep out.